vin136/Machine-Learning-Interview-Questions/system_design_prep.md

    - Client side: The server sends the empty HTML file (which means no HTML content is populated except the basic structure of the HTML file) with JavaScript code or a link to it.
 The browser executes this JavaScript code to generate the web page.
 (Good to use when data changes frequently)
     - Serverside: sends the complete HTML.
 (GOOD FOR INITIAL LOAD,else making multiple requests for html is not good.)

+- Caching
+ - client-side: Browser caches resources  related to HTML, CSS, and other multimedia files
+ - server side:
+     - API gateway cache:  stores responses to frequently requested API calls
+     - Application server cache:  data is stored on the database, and fetching the data from the disk takes much more time than the RAM.
+This layer stores the frequently accessed data objects in different formats. memcached and `Redis` for server-side caching.
+  - Middleware cache:
+      - CDNs
+      - DNS, ISP

 1. Forward and Backward compatibility.